XLRA/Feature-Recognition/README.md

 ```

 # Usage
-Configure the variables within the GUI_CONFIG.py file with your own pathway to the directories and there respective enviroments:
+Configure the variables within the GUI_CONFIG.py file with your own pathway to the directories and their respective environments:

 Run Feature Recognition GUI:
 ```